 Vegetables that dogs can easily love include the following:

 Avoid Stressful Situations

 Dogs also need to avoid stressful situations whenever possible.
 If human beings get easily stressed, so do they.
 This stress also goes into their mind and habits.
 Some dogs refuse to exercise.
 Some would refuse their meals or medication.
-For a diabetic dog, this is only adding more damage to their health condition.
+For a diabetic dog, this only adds more damage to their health.

 Sick dogs should be in an environment with so much love and care to surround them.
 Don’t take the stress of your day out on your dogs.
 Insulin injections and blood testing can also be stressful but are a necessary part of your dog’s diabetes care.
 Try to keep your dog as calm as possible and try to keep them relaxed.